microsoft/react-native-code-push/CONTRIBUTING.md

 They then check if the required emulators are currently running.

 If an Android emulator is not running, it attempts to boot the latest Android emulator.
 You can specify an emulator by adding `-- --androidemu yourEmulatorNameHere` as a command line option to the npm command.
+For example: `npm run test:android -- --androidemu yourEmulatorNameHere`.

 If an iOS simulator is not running, it attempts to boot the latest iOS iPhone simulator.
 You can specify a simulator by adding `-- --iosemu yourSimulatorNameHere` as a command line option to the npm command.
+For example: `npm run test:ios -- --iosemu yourSimulatorNameHere`.

 If all the required emulators are not running and the tests fail to boot them, the tests will fail.

 If you would like the tests to always restart the necessary emulators (killing them if they are currently running), add a `-- --clean` flag to the command.
+For example: `npm run test -- --clean`.

 The desired unit tests are then run.

 If you would like to skip building, add a `:fast` in the command you'd like to run.
 For example, `npm run test:ios` becomes `npm run test:fast:ios`.

 There is a both a full unit test suite and a "core" set of unit tests that you may run.
 If you would like to run only the core tests, add a `-- --core` flag to the command.
-For example: `npm run test:android -- --core`
+For example: `npm run test:android -- --core`.

 If you would like to pull the plugin from NPM rather than running the tests on the local version, add a `-- --npm` flag to the command.
+For example: `npm run test:ios -- --npm`.

 If you add a `-- --report` flag to the command, the mocha reporter outputs individual results files for each platform.
 These are `./test_android.xml`, `./test-ios-ui.xml`, and `./test-ios-wk.xml`.